 We received payment of \$4.5 million from Janssen based on billing schedules established in the contract on December 30, 2019 for manufacturing in the first quarter of 2020.
 Due to the coronavirus pandemic, the Company failed to fully complete the manufacture of drugs specified for the March purchase order due to supply disruptions for the syringes used to hold the manufactured compound.
+We completed the manufacturing for this order in the second quarter of 2020.
 In addition, due to the pandemic, Janssen requested that we delay shipment of volumes for which we had completed manufacturing.
-We recognized revenue for those volumes held at Janssen's request, as they are segregated for future delivery. \$1.5 million has been recorded as deferred revenue to a future period for the volumes that were not completed due to the syringe shortage until they are completed and delivered.
-We received the syringe shipment in April, and currently anticipate fulfilling all production volumes and returning to normal manufacturing capabilities by the third quarter of 2020; however, due to the uncertainty associated with the pandemic and related mitigation efforts, it is possible this assessment could change in future periods.
+We recognized revenue for those volumes held at Janssen's request, as they are segregated for future delivery.
+As of June 30, 2020, the Company had not completed the manufacture of drugs specified for the June purchase order due to additional syringe supply disruptions.
+We received the syringe shipment in June, and currently anticipate fulfilling all production volumes and returning to normal manufacturing capabilities in the third quarter of 2020; however, due to the uncertainty associated with the pandemic and related mitigation efforts, it is possible this assessment could change in future periods.